maxohm1/Flam-Assignment/README.md

    - Main viewer: `http://localhost:8080/index.html`
    - Live streaming: `http://localhost:8080/live.html`

-## 📱 Real-Time Phone to Web Connection Guide
+##  Real-Time Phone to Web Connection Guide

-This section explains how to connect your Android phone to the web viewer for real-time frame streaming.
+Connect your Android phone to the web viewer for real-time frame streaming.

 ### Prerequisites
 - Android phone and computer must be on the **same WiFi network**
 - Web server must be running on your computer
 - Android app must be installed on your phone

-### Step-by-Step Connection Setup

 #### Step 1: Find Your Computer's IP Address